akeley98/MediocrePy/README.md

             de-initialize
             return 0

 The mediocre library provides `MediocreInputCommand` and `MediocreFunctorCommand` types as well as `MEDIOCRE_INPUT_LOOP` and `MEDIOCRE_FUNCTOR_LOOP` macros that correspond to the `while control_struct has a new command` part of the above pseudocode.
-Within a loop function, the loop macro should be called with the name of a command variable to store commands in and the pointer to the control structure, and can be used in place of a while statement, like so:
+Within a loop function, the loop macro should be called with the name of a command variable to store commands in and the pointer to the control structure, and can be used in place of a for statement, like so:

         MediocreFunctorCommand command;
         MEDIOCRE_FUNCTOR_LOOP(command, control_struct) {
             /* do the thing */
+            if (disaster) return error_code
         }

+You can break or return out of the loop, and can continue to the next command, just like in an ordinary for loop (because the macro _is_ a for statement).

 You don't have to use a macro; you can manually write a loop that does what the macro does.
 All the loop does every iteration is call `mediocre_input_control_get` or `mediocre_functor_control_get` with the control structure as the argument.
 The function returns a command, and the loop terminates immediately if the command's _exit field is true.
 The get command function should not be called again until the loop has completely finished the previous command.

 `loop_function` inside `src/median.c` provides a good, relatively simple example of how a loop function should be written.
 You don't have to understand `clipped_median_chunk_m256`.
-Just know that it combines an array of `chunk_count` chunks into an array of `chunk_count __m256` vectors stored in `temp_output`.
+Just know that it combines an array of `chunk_count` chunks of `combine_count __m256` vectors into an array of `chunk_count __m256` vectors stored in `temp_output`.
 But first, read some of the specifics below on implementing either an input loop function or a combine functor loop function.

 ## Specifics of MediocreInput loop_function